devkral/graphene-protector/README.md

 -   secure-graphene: lacks django integration, some features and has a not so easy findable name.
-    But I accept: it is the "not invented here"-syndrome
+    But I accept: it is the "not invented here"-syndrome -

 # TODO

+-   stop when an open path regex is used.
+May append an invalid char and check if it is still ignoring
 -   keep an eye on the performance impact of the new path regex checking